ryanfb/mac-wasd-polytonic-greek/README.md

 ## Files:

 * `wasd-inkscape-104-11.13.2017-polytonic-greek.svg` - Inkscape SVG file for Polytonic Greek *before* paths-only conversion.
 You should still be able to edit the text in this file.
 * `wasd-inkscape-104-11.13.2017-polytonic-greek-paths-only.svg` - Inkscape SVG file for Polytonic Greek *after* paths-only conversion.
 This is the final layout I submitted.
-Note I also made some other small tweaks after the paths-only conversion.
+Note I also made some other small tweaks after the paths-only conversion (small shifts to positioning, and added media icons on the media button cluster above the arrow keys, and an eject icon on f13).